temporalio/proposals/python/phase-1.md

 The high-level goals for the Python SDK are:

 * Be as simple as possible from a caller POV
-* Be as lightweight as possible wrt dependencies
+* Be as lightweight as reasonable with regards to dependencies
 * Be reasonably flexible with reasonable defaults
 * Support only Python >= 3.7
 * Be friendly to REPL/interpreter use cases